Symbolic Meaning of Koala Bears

 As land animal totems, koala's were first primarily connected with the Mother (Earth).
 They were originally burrowers for the most part.
 We can see this in their marsupial pouch designs.
 Most marsupial pouches (like kangaroos and opossum) open upwards, but the opening of koala pouch is directed toward the hind quarters.
 This design protects the young joey from dirt burrowed by early koala mothers.
 Over time (and necessity with continental land masses breaking up in the last ice age) koala's adapted to an arboreal life.
 What's this got to do with connection?
 Plenty.

 The symbolic meaning of koala bears speaks of connection, protection and memory because of their original affinity to ground dwelling life.
 As burrowers, koala's shared a special connection with the earth.
 Aboriginal wisdom recognizes this relationship.
 Certain Australian myths claim koalas were first earthy clumps of grey clay and slowly crawled from their clay-bound lives in order to bring sacred wisdom to humans.
 They were also said to teach humans how to climb trees in order to gain a broader view of the grand world in which they live.
 This is also symbolic of memory.
 Some Aboriginal legends tell of koalas being the memory-keepers of an ancient tribe of beings - a kind of pre-human.
 It's said the original people of the earth were turned into koala's as a self-protective measure when the waters of the lands dried up.
 Ancient koala-people climbed the tops of trees to drink the first rains, and also to eat the moisture-filled leaves of the eucalyptus.
 Another aspect of the myth says the koala-beings keep watch for their ancestor's return in their true form.
 They can keep a look-out from treetops for their people to return to the lands and repopulate the earth.
 I like to think this repopulation will also present a re-education of the sacred ways of earth, the holy wisdom of living with our Mother (Earth) in harmony.
-At any rate, this Aboriginal account is also symbolic of protection - protecting the memories and practices of our ancestors, protecting and honoring our environment, and even self-protection.
+At any rate, this Aboriginal account is also symbolic of protection - protecting the memories and practices of our ancestor, protecting and honoring our environment, and even self-protection.

 Marsupials are particularly symbolic of connection, especially in terms of maternal nurturing, because of their ability to keep their offspring close, in their pouches.
 Land mammals, burrowing animals, and marsupials all remind us of the importance of being connected to the Mother (Earth), and getting grounded with her energy.
 It has to do with womb-like qualities.
 In so many ways this earth is both womb and tomb to all life.
 From the Mother (Earth) we come, and to her we shall return.
 Koalas teach us about this intimate connection with the earth, and also remind us of our cooperative connection with the environment.
 The koala will help us get more in synch with the rhythms of nature, and will remind of our interconnectivity with our environment.